Alexander Davydov (physicist)

 His main contributions were in theory of absorption, scattering and dispersion of the light in molecular crystals.
 In 1948, he predicted the phenomenon that is known as Davydov splitting or factor-group splitting, "the splitting of bands in the electronic or vibrational spectra of crystals due to the presence of more than one (interacting) equivalent molecular entity in the unit cell."
 In the period 1958–1960 he developed the theory of collective excited states in spherical and non-spherical nuclei, known as Davydov-Filippov Model and Davydov-Chaban Model.

 In 1973, Davydov applied the concept of molecular solitons in order to explain the mechanism of muscle contraction in animals.
 He studied theoretically the interaction of intramolecular excitations or excess electrons with autolocal breaking of the translational symmetry.
 These excitations are now known as Davydov solitons.
 In 1979, Davydov published the first textbook on quantum biology entitled "Biology and Quantum Mechanics" in Russian, which was then translated in English three years later.

+Biography

+Alexander Davydov was born in Yevpatoria in 1912 in a working class family.
+After graduating from high school in 1930, he moved to Moscow to work as a grinder at an automobile plant.
+In 1933, he joined the physics department at the Moscow State University, obtaining his diploma in 1939, five years later.
+He then joined the graduate school, working with Igor Tamm.

+During World War II, he worked at an aircraft facility in Ufa.
+From 1945 to 1953, he worked at the NASU Institute of Physics.